Buy Valium In England

 A little about charity records

-The first charity album was by Band Aid, a British and Irish group put together by Bob Geldof to Buy Valium In England raise money for famine relief in Ethiopia in 1984.
-The record went straight to Buy Valium In England top the UK charts, and outsold all of the other records on the Buy Valium In England chart put together.
-The single, Do They Know It’s Christmas Purchase Hydrocodone No Prescription, sold a Buy Valium In England million in the first week of release, and became the fastest-selling single ever in the Buy Valium In England UK, later to be replaced by Elton John’s Candle in the Wind, another single whose proceeds went to charity.
-Band Aid’s album stayed at number 1 for Buy Valium In England five weeks, and sold over 3 million copies in the UK.
+The first charity album was by Band Aid, a British and Irish group put together by Bob Geldof to raise money for famine relief in Ethiopia in 1984.
+The record went straight to top the UK charts, and outsold all of the other records on the chart put together.
+The single, Do They Know It’s Christmas, sold a million in the first week of release, and became the fastest-selling single ever in the UK, later to be replaced by Elton John’s Candle in the Wind, another single whose proceeds went to charity.
+Band Aid’s album stayed at number 1 for five weeks, and sold over 3 million copies in the UK.

-Sir Elton John’s recording of Candle in the Wind became the Buy Valium In England second best selling single of all times, after selling over 33 million copies worldwide.
-According to Buy Valium In England Wikipedia, it was estimated that ‘at the Buy Valium In England peak of sales, almost six copies of the single were sold across the Buy Valium In England world per second’.
+Sir Elton John’s recording of Candle in the Wind became the second best selling single of all times, after selling over 33 million copies worldwide.
+According to Wikipedia, it was estimated that ‘at the peak of sales, almost six copies of the single were sold across the world per second’.
 The profit from the sales was donated to the Diana, Princess of Wales Memorial Fund.

 Reasons for the low sales

-CNN’s story on the Buy Valium In England issue has a commentator talking about the fact that the Dafur issue was not a Buy Valium In England one-time event, like Princess Diana’s death, but that Buy Valium In England it has been a slowly unfolding disaster.
-In the opinion of the Buy Valium In England commentator, that was a reason why the albums has not sold so much.
-My response to Buy Valium In England that is simply to point to it that the Band Aid album was not about a Buy Valium In England one-time event, but about a famine.
-Therefore, the argument that the Buy Valium In England record did badly because it addresses a slow drama does not hold.
-And then, Candle in the Buy Valium In England Wind went and sold that much not because the proceeds was donated to Buy Valium In England charity, but because people felt strongly about Princess Diana, and the Buy Valium In England song evoked such strong emotions from the Princess’ fans that they all wanted to have it.
+CNN’s story on the issue has a commentator talking about the fact that the Dafur issue was not a one-time event, like Princess Diana’s death, but that it has been a slowly unfolding disaster.
+In the opinion of the commentator, that was a reason why the albums has not sold so much.
+My response to that is simply to point to it that the Band Aid album was not about a one-time event, but about a famine.
+Therefore, the argument that the record did badly because it addresses a slow drama does not hold.
+And then, Candle in the Wind went and sold that much not because the proceeds was donated to charity, but because people felt strongly about Princess Diana, and the song evoked such strong emotions from the Princess’ fans that they all wanted to have it.

-Another commentator says that Buy Valium In England the public might be suffering from a charity song fatigue.
-I buy into this Buy Valium In England argument, but I think it can only go as far as a Buy Valium In England certain level.
-One can talk about charity song fatigue, but I think one also has Buy Valium In England to talk about a more informed audience.
-The 1984 public that Buy Valium In England bought Do They Know It’s Christmas definitely is Buy Valium In England not the same public to whom the Lennon cover album is Buy Valium In England marketed.
-People have become inundated with so much image of the Buy Valium In England starving Africa child suckling on the breast of its dying mother that Buy Valium In England their sensibility has grown resistant to such imageries.
-Also, there are Buy Valium In England so many charity organisations that compete for the money of the Buy Valium In England well-meaning citizens of the developed world such that an album by one of the Buy Valium In England organisations has a lot more competition than Band Aid’s 1984 album.
+Another commentator says that the public might be suffering from a charity song fatigue.
+I buy into this argument, but I think it can only go as far as a certain level.
+One can talk about charity song fatigue, but I think one also has to talk about a more informed audience.
+The 1984 public that bought Do They Know It’s Christmas definitely is not the same public to whom the Lennon cover album is marketed.
+People have become inundated with so much image of the starving Africa child suckling on the breast of its dying mother that their sensibility has grown resistant to such imageries.
+Also, there are so many charity organisations that compete for the money of the well-meaning citizens of the developed world such that an album by one of the organisations has a lot more competition than Band Aid’s 1984 album.

 A constellation of reasons

-One cannot easily attribute a Buy Valium In England cause to the low sales of the Lennon cover album but to Buy Valium In England a constellation of issues, chief of which is the big boom in the Buy Valium In England donor/development industry.
-Others include donor fatigue, charity song fatigue and Buy Valium In England a host of other fatigues.
-If this constellation of reasons means that Buy Valium In England people are less willing to buy charity albums now than Buy Valium In England they used to, one should not be surprised when more ingenous ways of raising money appear.
-I am Buy Valium In England waiting to see the new methods….
+One cannot easily attribute a cause to the low sales of the Lennon cover album but to a constellation of issues, chief of which is the big boom in the donor/development industry.
+Others include donor fatigue, charity song fatigue and a host of other fatigues.
+If this constellation of reasons means that people are less willing to buy charity albums now than they used to, one should not be surprised when more ingenous ways of raising money appear.
+I am waiting to see the new methods….